 • Evidence of active publication and dissemination of work in the field of aging or a closely related field (faculty associates)

-• Evidence of commitment to the field of aging through active participation in community boards, groups, or committees or the delivery of aging services (community associates)
+• Evidence of commitment to the field of aging through active participation in community boards, groups, or committees or the delivery of aging services (external associates)

 • Present at a CoA-sponsored event, training or conference